 Holidays Calendar for June 13, 2016

 The sovereign’s official birthday is a public holiday in the United Kingdom and some Commonwealth realms.
 Its date varies as adopted by each country.
-For example, the King’s Official Birthday in Australia and Papua New Guinea is celebrated on the second Monday in June.
+For example, most states and territories of Australia celebrate the King’s Official Birthday on the second Monday in June.

 !